 To glorify God by being a faithful steward of all that is entrusted to us and to have a positive influence on all who come into contact with Chick-fil-A.

 I don’t see anything about chicken or making better chicken sandwiches or exceeding profit objectives or even providing jobs that pay more than most “quick-serv” jobs.
 But yet they do all of those, too.

 When you have a why that is bigger than the what, you attract the right people.
 The what doesn’t necessarily take care of itself, but with everyone rowing in the same direction and the right direction, you can spend more time perfecting the what instead of working on basic blocking and tackling.
 Or as we like to quote Coach Vince Lombardi, chasing perfection and catching excellence.

-It’s another example of what we call the new 4Ps of Marketing.
-Purpose, People, Process, and Position have replaced the old 4Ps of Price, Product, Place, and Promotion.
+It’s another example of what we call “the new 4Ps of Marketing.”
+Purpose, People, Process, and Position.
+They have replaced, or at least demoted, the old 4Ps of Price, Product, Place, and Promotion.

 Finally, if you’ve not seen this Chick-fil-A training video, please invest a couple of minutes right now.